- Buy DOGE and 50+ other cryptos

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

 Dogecoin (DOGE) is a decentralized, peer-to-peer cryptocurrency that’s similar to Bitcoin (BTC) and Litecoin (LTC).
-What started out as a joke has grown into one of the most widely traded cryptocurrencies in the world with a market capitalization of more than $10 billion as of April 2021.
+What started out as a joke has grown into one of the most widely traded cryptocurrencies in the world with a market capitalization of more than $70 billion USD as of May, 2021.
+Figuring out how to buy Dogecoin in Canada can be a bit tricky, which is why we’ve listed some of the most popular exchanges for you to buy Dogecoin right now — some even let you pay by Interac e-transfer.

 This is our quick guide to just one way to buy DOGE.
 Compare some other options in the table below.